HHS Salary Limitations

 - AY plus summer salary (an average of 72 days): AY base cannot exceed $135,610 in order to remain under the HHS cap.

 - Summer salary for AY faculty is based on a daily rate (AY base/190=daily rate) multiplied by the number of work days in the summer; thus, attention must be paid to the number of work days per summer months to avoid exceeding the monthly limit.
+See this page for assistance in calculating salaries.

 An individual's base salary, per se, is NOT constrained by the legislative provision for a limitation of salary.
 An institution may pay an individual's salary amount in excess of the salary cap with non-federal funds.
 The rate limitation simply limits the amount that may be awarded and charged to HHS extramural funds, and applies to subawards/subcontracts for substantive work.